carlodandan/Custom-Recovery-Builder/README.md

  * Device Path (device/brand/codename)
  * Build Target (boot, reecovery, vendorboot)
  * LDCHECK (Yes or No)
+   - LDCHECK is for checking file or binary dependencies with other files, to detect whether your tree has missing files, especially for decryption problem.
+This workflow were set to target qseecomd (for QCom) and teei_daemon/mcDriverDaemon (for MTK).
+You have to manually change ldcheck setup in yml config to target other files.

 - If you are building manually/locally and you want to use ldcheck for checking dependencies, visit [THIS](https://github.com/TeamWin/android_device_qcom_twrp-common/tree/android-11#using-ldcheck-to-find-dependencies) this for guide.